IssueHunt/readme/README.md

 ## Mission

-We organized IssueHunt Fest with a simple mission in mind: to create a sustainable open source ecosystem.
+We organized IssueHunt with a simple mission in mind: to create a sustainable open source ecosystem.

 We think enthusiastic open source developers are not appropriately rewarded no matter how much they contribute to the technology evolution.